picklepete/pyicloud/README.rst

     with open(photo.filename, 'wb') as opened_file:
         opened_file.write(download.raw.read())

-Consider using ``shutil.copyfileobj`` or another buffered strategy for downloading the file so that the whole file isn't read into memory before writing.
+Consider using ``shutil.copyfileobj`` or another buffered strategy for downloading so that the whole file isn't read into memory before writing.

 .. code-block:: python